ayhamo/Probabilistic_Point_Estimations/README.md

 Point estimates derived from probabilistic models were likely to be better than dedicated point predictors under two  conditions:

 1.  **When the Probabilistic Model is Powerful:** The only probabilistic model that consistently challenged the point predictors was TDGPs.
 This suggests that only well made probabilistic architectures can overcome the disadvantage of not directly optimizing for a point-wise loss function.
-2.  **On Datasets with Potentially Complex Structures:** While not definitively proven, it is possible that datasets like `kin8nm`, where TDGPs performed very well, may have characteristics (e.g., non-Gaussian noise, heteroscedasticity) that are better captured by a flexible model like a Gaussian Process.
+2.  **On Datasets with Potentially Complex Structures:** While not definitively proven, it is possible that datasets like `kin8nm`, where TDGPs performed very well, may have characteristics that are better captured by a flexible model like a Gaussian Process.
 A GP can learn a more accurate representation of the underlying function, leading to a more accurate mean prediction, whereas models that implicitly assume a simpler error distribution might be disadvantaged.

 ### 5. Relationship (or lack of) and the variance between probabilistic performance and point estimation accuracy in practice.